Authorization of web endpoints

 1 | The @RolesAllowed annotation value is set to the value of Administrator . |

 2 | This /subject/software-tester endpoint requires an authenticated user that has been granted the role of "Software-Tester".
-It is possible to use multiple expressions in the role definition. |

 3 | This /subject/user endpoint requires an authenticated user that has been granted the role "User" through the use of the @RolesAllowed("${customer:User}") annotation because we did not set the configuration property customer . |

 4 | In production, this /subject/secured endpoint requires an authenticated user with the User role.
-In development mode, it allows any authenticated user. |

-5 | Property expression all-roles will be treated as a collection type List , therefore the endpoint will be accessible for roles Administrator , Software , Tester and User . |
+5 | Property expression all-roles will be treated as a collection type List , therefore, the endpoint will be accessible for roles Administrator , Software , Tester and User . |

 Permission annotation